 WiFi connectivity allows you to connect to the Ambient Weather Network, where you can view your data remotely from your smartphone and receive alerts.
 Smart home integration within the WS-2902C allows you to connect it to other devices within your home or ask for current conditions via Google Assistant or Amazon Alexa.

-Some will find the WS-2902C’s IFTTT support very useful.
-Among weather stations fit for gardeners, WS-2902C is commendable.
-If you have a home sprinkler system, you could have rainfall data from the WS-2902C trigger your sprinklers to turn off when a certain amount of rain hits your garden, saving you money on your water bill.
-But other data can trigger your smart lights, blinds, and more.
-The possibilities are endless.
+If you have a home sprinkler system, you could use rainfall data from the WS-2902C to trigger your sprinklers to turn off when a certain amount of rain hits your garden, saving you money on your water bill.
+But other data from the station can trigger your smart lights, blinds, and more.
+The applications of the data are endless.

 Click here to check the price of the Ambient Weather WS-2902C on Amazon

-We recommend the WS-2902C overall if you’re going the digital route.
+We recommend the WS-2902C if you’re going the digital route.
 However, if you don’t need a weather station’s extra features and only want to measure rainfall, then the ECOWITT WH5360B high precision wireless rain gauge is a great alternative.

 With accuracy to within 5% of actual rainfall, the ECOWITT is slightly more accurate than the WS-2902C.
 You’ll be able to place the self emptying rain gauge anywhere within about 300 feet of the console.
-However, the WH5360B is not internet-connected, meaning all rainfall data is stored locally on the console, and you won’t be able to view it on your phone.

 That said, the console itself can store up to two years of rain records and display information on maximum rain rate, hourly and last 24-hour rainfall, daily, weekly, monthly, yearly precipitation records, and more.
 The console also displays information on indoor temperature and humidity.

 You can set customizable alerts to have the WH5360B sound an alarm when rain rate, rain event, indoor temperature, and humidity exceed preset levels, so you know when dangerous flood conditions are present or when to turn off the sprinklers.
-Although, the complete weather stations can be more helpful to farmers.
-We think the self-emptying WH5360B is one of the best rain gauges for gardeners and farmers who want accurate measurements but don’t need a fully-featured weather station.

-5. Best for Metric Measurements: OutdoorHome 6” Rain Gauge
+6. Best for Metric Measurements: OutdoorHome 6” Rain Gauge

 Another reason we recommend the OutdoorHome unit is for the high-quality weather-resistant plastic used to make it.
 It will not crack or discolor due to heat, cold, or sunlight, and long-term owners report years of use without replacing it.
 It’s also easy to install as it comes with a mounting bracket and screws.